 A worrying practice relates to withdrawal of reception conditions for reasons connected to the possession of sufficient resources (see Criteria and Restrictions to Access Reception Conditions).

-Prefectures should use the annual social income level to evaluate the sufficiency of the applicant’s financial resources to justify the withdrawal of reception conditions.
-According to the Reception Decree, if it is established that the applicant is not destitute, the applicant is required to reimburse the costs incurred for the measures from which he or she has unduly benefited.[19]
+Article 23, (1) letter. d), LD 142/2015, provides for the possibility of revoking reception conditions in case it is verified that the applicant has “sufficient economic resources available”, to be calculated based on “the annual amount of the social allowance” (article 14 (3) LD 142/2015) which was, in 2023, 6,542 euros.
+Prefectures should use the annual social income level to evaluate the sufficiency of the applicant’s financial resources, to justify the withdrawal of reception conditions.
+According to the Reception Decree, if it is established that the applicant is not destitute, the applicant is required to reimburse the costs incurred for the measures from which they unduly benefited.[19]

-On March 2023, the Council of State[20] confirmed the decision by the Administrative Court for Emilia Romagna evaluating as legitimate the decision to revoke the reception measures to an asylum seeker for exceeding the annual income level envisaged by the legislation (as he earned around 10,000 euros in one year), while it deemed the order for payment of over 15,000 euros as incongruous and disproportionate.
-The Council of State held that, even in the absence of concealment of resources, the revocation of accommodation measures for due to having exceeded the set income threshold can be decided on the basis of Article 17(3) and 17(4) of the recast Reception Conditions Directive, and the asylum seeker can be asked for a reasonable refund.
-In interpreting the adequacy of the reimbursement, the Council of State considered that the regulatory basis could be found in Article 26 (5) of the reception directive which, regulating the possibility for Member States to demand a whole or partial reimbursement for any costs granted for the free legal assistance and representation in the appeal procedure, evaluates improvements in the applicant’s financial situation only if they can be deemed considerable and cases of false information supplied by the applicant in order to receive such aid.
+In March 2023, the Council of Stateconfirmed the judgment of the administrative court for Emilia Romagna, holding that the withdrawal of reception measures from an asylum applicant who had exceeded the annual income threshold established by law (having earned approx. 10,000 euros in one year), was the lawful.[20]
+However, it found that the order requiring payment of more than 15,000 euros for having unduly benefited from reception measures was disproportionate.
+The Council of State held that, even in the absence of any concealment of resources, the withdrawal of accommodation measures on the ground that the applicant had exceeded the set income threshold can be decided on the basis of Article 17(3) and 17(4) of the recast Reception Conditions Directive, and the asylum applicant can be asked for a reasonable refund.
+In assessing the adequacy of the reimbursement, the Council of State drew guidance from Article 26 (5) of the Reception Directive which governs the recovery of costs relating to free legal assistance and representation in the appeal procedure.
+That provision takes into account improvements in the applicant’s financial situation only if it has improved considerably or where the applicant provided false information to obtain the benefit.
+For these reasons, the Council of State concluded that Article 23 (1, d), of the reception decree must be disapplied insofar as it does not make reimbursement conditional upon the requirements laid down in Article 26 of the 2013 Reception Conditions Directive and, in any case, fails to ensure that any reimbursement is proportionate to the circumstances of the individual case.

 [1] See also Article 13 Reception Decree.